openhwgroup/core-v-sw/toolchain/README.md

 Several extensions are envisioned:

-* Explicit selection of GDB versions
+* Explicit selection of GDB version
 * Addition of LLVM/Clang compilers
 * Support for Linux-based target environments
 * Addition of full-featured C library implementations